 It’s the absence of people like John Heartfield that I worry about most.”

 BABYLON IS BURNING by Larry Hanley, Associate Professor

 English Department, San Francisco, CA

 HOW JOHN HEARTFIELD INVENTED THE WEB; OR, THE MYSPACE READING GUIDE TO THE WASTE LAND

 Excerpt: “Yet, as I thought about this strategy, it seemed that beginning with Heartfield only displaced the problem: I could see myself still having to instruct students in the principles and techniques of collage.
 Wasn’t there a way for students to discover the pleasures, purposes, and principles of collage aesthetics on their own?
 A way they could connect their own experience to Heartfield and then, through the “6-4-3 double play” of pedagogy, to Eliot?
 Thinking about the dynamics of “remediation” at the heart of collage aesthetics – – the ways collage appropriates and re-purposes visual materials from other sources – – pointed me, thanks to Bolter and Grusin, to the remediations that greet us every time we open up a web browser.
 Maybe collage wasn’t such an alien form.”

 It’s astonishing how much material exists on the web regarding John Heartfield, while at the same time how difficult it can be to find it.

 Search terms such as “dada” or “political art” and, incredibly, even “photomontage” fail to return a single reference to John Heartfield, easily among the most important and influential artists of the twentieth century.

-The goal of The Official John Heartfield Exhibition is repair the damage caused by the institution entrusted with John Heartfield’s artistic legacy.
+The goal of The Official John Heartfield Exhibition is to repair the damage caused by the institution entrusted with John Heartfield’s artistic legacy.